Generator User Guide Demo 1

 - choose class.

-- open the newly created class in the editor (use Ctrl+left-click or Ctrl+B on the reference)
+- open the newly created class in editor (use Ctrl+left-click or Ctrl+B on the reference)

-Let's start with something very trivial - we want to generate an output class with the same name as was the name of the input Document.
+In this demo we want to generate output class with the same name as was name of the input document.

 Thus we will create a property-macro for the output class's name:

-- put the cursor somewhere inside the name of the class
+- put cursor somewhere inside the class name in editor

 - press Ctrl-Shift+M and choose property macro in menu

-- select the macro node in editor (rendered as '$' symbol) and open the inspector window for it (Alt-Shift+I)
+- select macro node in editor (rendered as '$' symbol) and open its inspector (Alt-Shift+I)

-- this value function will in our case return the name of original Document
+This value function will return name of input node (Document).

 The main() method